Igor Domsac | June 20, 2025

 Do plants have rights?

 In recent decades, various thinkers and scientists have questioned the traditional view that considers plants to be mere passive objects, proposing instead to recognize their legal and moral rights.
 Science journalist Alessandra Viola, in her book Flower Power, argues that plants are sentient, social, and intelligent beings, and asks, “Who decided that men, women, children, and animals deserve rights, while plants do not?”
+However, this idea raises an important issue from a legal perspective: rights are exercised by rights-bearing subjects.
+When people speak of “plant rights,” what they often mean is the human right to intervene or advocate on behalf of non-human beings.
+The same logic applies to children or animals: it is not that they possess rights in the full legal sense, but rather that legal systems provide specific protections for them.
+This distinction is crucial—no matter how valid the intention to protect the vulnerable—because such protection is not achieved by granting rights per se, but by establishing legal frameworks that safeguard their well-being.

-These voices converge on the idea that criminalizing plants for their chemical composition or psychoactive properties constitutes a form of epistemic and ecological violence.
+These voices converge on the idea that criminalizing our relationship with plants for their chemical composition or psychoactive properties constitutes a form of epistemic and ecological violence.
 Instead of prohibiting their existence, they propose legal approaches that recognize their cultural, spiritual, and ecological value, focusing on regulating human uses that may be harmful.
 This paradigm shift invites us to reconsider our relationship with the plant world, promoting a more just and sustainable legal framework.

 Categories: